 - The likelihood of having to make design changes either at short-notice, or at a late stage in a complex project is high.
 The ability of locally-based companies to be innovative and respond to changing conditions or variations to the original planning and design work is easily accommodated.
 Regular face-to-face contact between the fabricator and detailer ensures that when design or site erection schedule changes arise, delays are minimised.
 Additionally, the industry is serviced by a network of steel distribution centres throughout Australia that stock a depth and range of all steel products thus enabling fabricators to quickly source material to respond quickly and cost-effectively to any changes.
 Australian steel distributors can also supply processed steel to fabricators to further speed production schedules. - The high rate of productivity of Australian fabricators, coupled with high integrity quality of workmanship that underpins the industry's 'right first time' culture, ensures on-time, short lead-time, completion of all steelwork. - Robust and flexible transportation strategies for fabricated steelwork are essential to ensure the overall project schedule is not at risk.
-Locally fabricated steelwork can take advantage of road, rail or local sea transportation, maximising flexibility and economy in meeting delivery schedules and ensuring that project schedules are met.

-- The availability of suitable global shipping vessels and the associated timing of departures with the completion of overseas fabricators work, can also pose a high risk to the construction schedule. - The ability of the local steel supply chain to, if required, provide phased or 'just-intime' deliveries that dovetail with a project's construction schedule is superior, when compared to alternative fabricated steel supply options.
+Locally fabricated steelwork can take advantage of road, rail or local sea transportation, maximising flexibility and economy in meeting delivery schedules and ensuring that project schedules are met. - The ability of the local steel supply chain to, if required, provide phased or 'just-intime' deliveries that dovetail with a project's construction schedule is superior, when compared to alternative fabricated steel supply options.